red-hat-storage/ceph-test-drive-bootstrap/docs/Module-1.md

 $ ceph osd dump | grep -i pool
 ```

-> **We have reached to end of Module-1.
-At this point you have learnt to deploy, configure and interact with Ceph cluster.
+> **We have reached the end of Module-1.
+At this point you have learned to deploy, configure and interact with your Ceph cluster.
-Follow the next module to learn accessing Ceph cluster as a Block Storage.**
+Follow the next module to learn how to access your Ceph cluster as a Block Storage.**